Click here to go to our other COVID-19 pages

 If you are concerned for the safety of someone, you can call 111 at any time.
 Helplines are essential services.
 You can call them any time.
 See the list below.

-If a person is not safe at home or in their bubble at any Alert Level, it is ok to leave and ask for help.
+If a person is not safe at home or when isolating at any time, it is ok to leave and ask for help.

 If you are concerned about someone, support them by keeping in touch.
 Some people may find it difficult to talk while in isolation if the abusive person is monitoring their devices.
 You can:

-- Ask if they have the things they need such as food, medication, and sanitary items.
-Offer to help get them.
+• Ask if they have the things they need such as food, medication, masks and sanitary items.
+Offer to help get these things.
 Some abusive people will withhold these items.

-- Encourage them to get in touch with a helpline if they feel unsafe.
+• Encourage them to get in touch with a helpline if they feel unsafe or need support.

-- Make sure they have the latest information about the Alert Levels and what they can do.
+• Make sure they have the latest information about COVID, government restrictions and what they can do.

 These Tips for helping a friend experiencing domestic abuse during COVID-19 can be helpful if the person is isolating or in quarantine.
 This handout is from the US-based National Network to End Domestic Violence.